jenkinsci/jenkins-design-language/components/Input/Input.md

-An icon is used to display an icon.
+Used to display an input field.

 ```js
 <Input size="large">Push Me</Input>